DataDog/datadog-ci/src/commands/gate/README.md

 - `--dry-run` runs the command without the final evaluation step.
 All other checks are performed.
 The default value is `false`.
 - `--fail-if-unavailable` fails the command if Datadog is unavailable.
 The default value is `false`.
 - `--fail-on-empty` fails the command if no matching rules are found in Datadog.
 The default value is `false`.
-- `--no-wait` removes the waiting time (30s) that is in place to ensure that events (e.g. tests) can be properly queried by the rules.
-This mechanism avoids that rules are incorrectly evaluated due to the absence of events.
+- `--no-wait` removes the waiting time (30s) that is in place to ensure that events (for example: tests) can be properly queried by the rules.
+This mechanism prevents rules from being incorrectly evaluated due to the absence of events.
 Read more on the quality gates documentation before passing this flag.
 The default value is `false`.

 ### Environment variables